-The Community Infrastructure Levy (CIL) is a planning charge introduced by the Government through the Planning Act 2008 to provide a fair and transparent means for ensuring that development contributes to the cost of the infrastructure it will rely upon, such as schools and roads.
+The Community Infrastructure Levy (CIL) is a planning charge, introduced by the Government through the Planning Act 2008 to provide a fair and transparent means for ensuring that development contributes to the cost of the infrastructure it will rely upon, such as schools and roads.
 In March 2023, the Council's Executive agreed that fresh viability evidence should be commissioned to inform a new draft CIL charging schedule.
 The Council is actively moving forward with the adoption and implementation of the Community Infrastructure Levy (CIL).
 Progress has been made with additional supporting information supplied to the appointed consultants, Dixon Searle Partnership, with discussions underway regarding the development typologies to be tested and the preferred approach to the consultation process with key stakeholders, including landowners and developers.
 A consultation survey is due to be sent out imminently by the Council on behalf of the consultants to gather input from the community for a well-informed and collaborative implementation of the CIL.

-The Strategic Housing Project at the Council is undergoing significant developments with the planned recruitment for a Strategic Housing Development and Enabling Manager.
+The Strategic Housing Project at the Council is undergoing significant developments with a proposal regarding internal management and modelling to be presented to the Executive in a paper compiled by the Publica Assistant Director of Planning and Sustainability during the November Executive session.
+Simultaneously, a Proactive Approach to Affordable Housing Delivery paper is set to go before the Executive on the 15th of November.
+As part of this strategic approach, a new role, the "Strategic Housing Development and Enabling Manager," is in the process of creation, with a completed job specification and recruitment planning underway.
 This new role will lead project work focused on identifying and advancing innovative ideas and models for increased affordable housing.
 The project includes assessing the scope for investment and modelling, exploring the best route for more interventionist housing delivery, developing business cases for existing Council-owned sites, and further exploration of modular building options.
 This comprehensive strategy underscores the council's commitment to addressing housing challenges through proactive planning and innovative solutions.

-The Weavers Fold development, comprising eight 2 and 3-bedroom zero carbon homes available through a discount market sale in Chipping Norton, offers buyers the unique opportunity to custom-build their homes, influencing design and specifications.
-Although there have been delays in the project, the Executive approved a new delivery model proposal in November, jointly developed by Green Axis and Homes England, with legal agreements currently in progress.
+The Weavers Fold development of eight 2 and 3 bedroom zero carbon homes, offered at discount market sale, in the market town of Chipping Norton will be custom built allowing buyers to influence elements of the design and specification of their new home.
+Whilst delays have occurred with a project a new delivery model proposal, jointly developed by Green Axis and Homes England, is set to go to the Executive in November to resolve the next actions for the development.

 The Local Authority Housing Fund (LAHF) is an innovative capital fund that supports local authorities in England to obtain housing for those who are unable to find settled accommodation on resettlement schemes.
-The Council were successful in their bid for funding to relieve pressures on short term accommodation with a longer term objective of seeing the housing used for more general affordable purposes.
-Following the exchange of contracts between Cottsway and Miller Homes for the construction of 23 additional affordable units in the district, the project has entered the delivery phase.
+The Council were successful in their bid for funding to use to relieve pressures on short term accommodation with a longer term of objective to see the housing being used for more general affordable purposes.
+During Q2 the Council exchanged contracts between Cottsway and Miller Homes for delivery of an additional 23 affordable units within the district.